AdobeDocs/workfront.en/help/quicksilver/maestro/access/share-views.md

    ![](assets/more-menu-for-views-expanded-with-share-option.png)

-1. In the **Grant workspace access to** field, start typing the name of a user or a group, then click it when it displays in the list.
+1. In the **Grant view access to** field, start typing the name of a user or a group, then click it when it displays in the list.

     ![](assets/sharing-a-view-ui-with-groups.png)